 China’s national AI strategy integrates efforts across multiple levels, from state government and local authorities to tech giants like Alibaba, Tencent, and Baidu, along with academic and research communities.
 This strategy places significant emphasis on AI ethics within a broader framework: objectives of AI research, funding sources, synchronization with policy, and ensuring AI safety and responsibility in the development and application of AI technologies.
 This comprehensive approach highlights how deeply these ethical principles are embedded in Chinese technological efforts.

 China’s extensive use of facial recognition—ranging from enhancing security to streamlining consumer experiences (e.g., facial payment systems in stores and restaurants, police-accessible camera feeds, and fast-tracking processes in public transportation)—embodies the principle of Safety and Controllability.
 This technology enhances public security and operational control.
-Yet there is also an interplay with the Human-Centricity principle, which emphasizes human needs and comforts, as seen in the convenience facial recognition brings to daily consumer transactions.
+Yet there is also an interplay with the Human-Centricity principle, which emphasizes human needs and comforts, as seen in the convenience that facial recognition brings to daily consumer transactions.
 The principle of Social Responsibility is another influential factor, with technology serving to support societal order.
 In this case, however, the balance leans heavily toward public safety, a contrast to regions like California, where privacy concerns have led to legislation restricting mass facial recognition.

 This example serves as a straightforward illustration of how the same technology can be applied in vastly different ways, shaped by enduring norms and ethical principles.